limmlingg/BusTimeBot/README.md

 Bus Time Bot does indeed log your personal information.
 I use this data to see what improvements can be made to improve the user experience of this bot.
 Rest assured that I will not sell this data for any profit or monetary gain to a 3rd party.

+Bus timing from various organizations are retrieved from their respective servers.
+I am not responsible for the inaccuracy of the timings stated by the bot.

 ## Authors

 * **Bernard Yip** - *Initial work* - [bernardyip](https://github.com/bernardyip)